 000 Monetra Administrator Login

-in Street tworks Profile: default Username: MADMIN Password: •
+Ma s o f in Street tworks Profile: default Username: MADMIN •

-con figuration Connect
+figuration Password: New Password C onnect

-password to con sword:
+- Your previous p password to con assword has expired.
+Please enter a new

+New Pas New Password (

-New Password (again): Ok Cancel
+Ok Cancel

-If using the API, the chngpwd command would be used for this purpose.
+If using the API, the action\sys=USER\PASSWD command would be used for this purpose.

 Once logged in, it is now time to create an Administrator user for each person to whom you wish to grant that level of access.
 A unique username and password should be created for each individual; there should be no shared accounts.
-It is required that at least one administrator be granted ALL privileges for Administrator and Auth-As functionality (which creates a superuser), since the initial MADMIN user should not be used after this point.
+The username for the MADMIN account may be change to reflect the name of the individual with the highest level right.
+It is required that at least one administrator be granted ALL privileges.
+Additional superuser accounts may be created.
 If using the Monetra Administrator, this can be done under the admin users section.
-If using an API, the subuseradd request would be used for this purpose.
+If using an API, the action\sys=USER\ADD request would be used for this purpose.

 Add/Edit Subuser

 Subuser Information

 Username: JohnDoe Password:

-- Column Again:
+- Children Again:

-🔽 All MAdmin  🔽 Auth As 🔽 Auth As All Standard  🔽 Auth As All Admin
+🖙 All MAdmin  🖓 Auth As 🔽 Auth As All Standard  🖓 Auth As All Admin

 000 MAdmin Transactions

-🏄 🕯 ADDUSER DELUSER 2
+- Ra - ADDUSER DELUSER

-merch users EDITUSER GETUSERINFO >
+merch users EDITUSER >

-Ø LISTUSERS <
+GETUSERINFO LISTUSERS

-licenses CHNGPWD ENABLEUSER
+licenses LISTSTATS CHNGPWD <

-J
+ENABLEUSER

 tokens Standard Transactions

-R SALE PREAUTH
+tokens SALE

-scheduler REVERSAL >
+13 PREAUTH REVERSAL >

+scheduler INCREMENTAL FORCE

-= FORCE <
+= CAPTURE <

-import-export VOID RETURN
+import-export RETURN -

-4 3 7 Administrative Transactions
+8 3 9 7 Administrative Transactions

-statistics GUT
+statistics GUT ×

-- 22 BT
+BT GL >

-admin users GFT OC
+admin users GFT QC

 СТН <

-CFH FORCESETTLE ×
+CFH FORCESETTLE -

 Capabilities

-C Obscure sensitive information Unattended Login
+Capabilities ☐ Unattended Login

-Clear Submit Cancel
+Clear S ubmit C ancel